Carcinomies and Cancer Muggles

 I hang out with a bunch of cancer people on Twitter.
 They refer to themselves as carcinomies and everyone else as cancer muggles — people who barely understand this other world.
 Carcinomies deal with their cancer with a dark humour that would shock the muggles.

-The appropriate metaphor for dealing with cancer is that the patient needs care, not to fight a battle.
+The appropriate metaphor for dealing with cancer is that the patient needs care.
+She does not need to be a warrior.

 Carcinomies talk about toxic positivity.